BrownyProd/random-esx-projects/README.md

 # Description

-I'll post some shit ESX I made but never used, some could use it to learn others just to use it.
+I'll post some shit using ESX I made in the past but never used, some could use it to learn others just to use it.

-Most of the shit I'll post aren't finished, if you want to create pull requests I'll accept them (as long as it doesn't look like doodoo).
+Most of the shit I'll post aren't finished, if you want to create a pull requests I'll accept them (as long as it doesn't look like doodoo).

 ## FYI